-The fire department reports "multiple structures destroyed and numerous medical emergencies."
-Herrara said no one was injured, but could not provide further details.
-Residents are under mandatory evacuation orders, and 120 firefighters are currently assigned to the area.
+Residents are under mandatory evacuation orders, and 250 firefighters are assigned to the area.

 A woman who lives in a mobile home park was out shopping and wasn’t able to get home because the area is blocked off, she told CNN affiliate KABC.

 “We’re devastated.
 I don’t know what’s going on, I don’t know if my home is still standing,” the woman said, adding the family’s pet bunny was in their mobile home.

 “I could just see a huge, like, cloud that covered the whole sky,” she said, “and they wouldn’t let me go back and get anything, so we just have our shoes and our clothes.”

 The family had been out buying flashlights and supplies because the area was expected to lose power Thursday night in shutdowns aimed at preventing fires caused by downed power lines.

 She was “thinking that’s what we’re going to deal with today, but this is way worse,” the woman said.